 Plants are not only good for air quality, but it also has an overall calming effect.
-Adding plants to your workspace is proven to reduce stress and boost productivity: One study found bringing plants into the workplace boosted overall productivity by 15%, while an analysis of 10 different studies showed that greenery consistently had a positive impact on mood.
+Adding plants to your workspace is proven to reduce stress and boost productivity.
+One study found that bringing plants into the workplace boosted overall productivity by 15%.
+While an analysis of 10 different studies showed that greenery consistently had a positive impact on mood.

 Research shows that scents influence our mood, cognition, creativity, and behaviours.

 Rachel S. Herz, an assistant professor of psychology at Brown University, shared in Scientific American “People in a positive mood exhibit higher levels of creativity than individuals in a bad mood.
 Odors can also produce the same effects.
-When people were exposed to an odor they liked, creative problem-solving was better than it was when they were exposed to an unpleasant odor,
+When people were exposed to an odor they liked, creative problem-solving was better.

 I always have scented reed diffusers on my desk and often light a scented candle if I have a particularly taxing piece of work to focus on.